yigongliu/PeerDeviceNet_Chat/docs/README.txt

 	2.4 receive message.
 		a receiver messenger is defined with a handler (IncomingHandler) to handle received messages: mMessenger = new Messenger(new IncomingHandler());
 		IncomingHandler will override its handleMessage() method to process group events and display chat message in conversation ListView.

 3. Message plumbing using AIDL API (ChatByAidlActivity.java).
 	AIDL API follows android's IDL IPC model and extends it across devices.
 To use this API, apps need to add PeerDeviceNet group communication related IDL files to project and bind to group service.
 Since AIDL API methods are all asynchronous, we'll register a group handler to handle received messages and group events.

 	3.1 Add the following aidl files under package com.xconns.peerdevicenet:
 		DeviceInfo.java - a simple class containing info about device: name, address, port DeviceInfo.aidl
  		IRouterGroupService.aidl - async calls to join/leave group and send messages IRouterGroupHandler.aidl - callback interface to receive messages and group events such as peer join/leave.
- 		Router.java - optionally included for convenience, define commonly used message 				ids; normally used for Intent based and Messenger based APIs; 						used here to convert IDL callbacks into Messages handled by GUI handler.
+ 		Router.java - optionally included for convenience, define commonly used message ids;
+ 					  normally used for Intent based and Messenger based APIs; used here to convert IDL callbacks into Messages handled by GUI handler.

-	3.2 group communication setup during Acti vity life-cycle onCreate():
+	3.2 group communication setup during Activity life-cycle onCreate():
 		  here we bind to idl group service
 			Intent intent = new Intent("com.xconns.peerdevicenet.GroupService");